Kisatchie National Forest

 Kisatchie National Forest, the only National forest in Louisiana, United States, is located in the forested piney hills and hardwood bottoms of seven central and northern parishes.
 It is part of the Cenozoic uplands (some of Louisiana's oldest rocks) and has large areas of longleaf pine forests (a forest type that has declined significantly over the last century).
 It is one of the largest pieces of natural landscape in Louisiana, with some 604000 acre of public land, more than half of which is vital longleaf pine and flatwoods vegetation.
 These support many rare plant and animal species.
 There are also rare habitats, such as hillside seepage bogs and calcareous prairies.
 The forest also contains and provides a buffer for the Kisatchie Hills Wilderness, a nationally designated wilderness area that contributes to protecting biodiversity of the coastal plain region of the United States.

 The forest was designated in 1930 during the administration of U.S. President Herbert Hoover.

+The name Kisatchie is derived from a tribe of Kichai Indians of the Caddo Confederacy.

 Kisatchie National Forest plays an important role in protecting representative examples of the landscape of northern Louisiana, particularly those that fall within the South Central Plains Ecoregion.
 The forest protects habitat for a wide array of plant species, including wild orchids and carnivorous plants.
 Two examples include the pale pitcher plant and rose pogonia orchid.
 Biologists have found 155 species of breeding or overwintering birds, 48 mammal species, 56 reptile species and 30 amphibian species.
 Rare animals include the Louisiana pine snake, the red-cockaded woodpecker, the Louisiana black bear and the Louisiana pearlshell mussel.

 The forest also offers recreation activities including: bird watching, photography, backpacking, canoeing, all-terrain vehicle trails, boating, camping, cycling, fishing, hiking, horseback riding, hunting, mountain biking, picnicking and swimming.
 The forest has more than 40 developed recreation sites and over 100 mi of trails for hiking, mountain biking and horseback riding.